Genivia/ugrep/README.md

            -i, --ignore-case
                   Perform case insensitive matching.
 By default,  ugrep  is  case sensitive.
-This option is applied to ASCII letters only.
+This option applies to ASCII letters only.

            --include=GLOB
                   Search only files whose name matches GLOB (using wildcard match-